leaveyoustun/mario-kart-mini/README.md

 ## 2 · Track grammar

-Each character in the level string becomes a 32 × 32 px tile:
+Each character in the level string becomes a tile:

 | Char | Tile       | Behaviour                                                   |
 |------|------------|-------------------------------------------------------------|